-If you have already planned your website, registered your domain name, set up your webhosting, and configured your nameservers, the next step is to decide where you are going to install your WordPress site or blog on your domain.
+If you have already planned your website, registered your domain name, set up your webhosting, and configured your nameservers, the next step is to decide where to install your WordPress site or blog.

 Decide Where To Install WordPress

-In this tutorial, you will learn how to make the right strategic decision for your WordPress installation.
+This tutorial will help you make the right strategic decision for your WordPress installation.

 Self-Hosted vs Hosted WordPress Site

 WordPress offers both a self-hosted and a hosted option to set up a WordPress site or blog.

 The self-hosted option allows you to download the full-featured WordPress application for free from WordPress.org and host a WordPress site or blog under your own domain name, with no limitations or conditions.